19 Nov 21 – Norman in Town

 Incredible isn’t it.
 Completely invisible.

-I was just about to call Mulder and Scully when Lizzi came round the corner, ten yards behind.
-She’d slipped her head out again (yes, we need to tighten that lead up a bit) and my mother hadn’t realized she’d been walking an empty lead.
+I was just about to call Mulder and Scully when this X-File was solved.
+Lizzi came round the corner, ten yards behind.
+She’d slipped her head out again (yes, we need to tighten that lead up a bit) and me mam hadn’t realized.
+She’d been walking an empty lead.
 Lizzi is very gentle on the lead, so that’s not as daft as it sounds.

 Have a great weekend.